What Not Do If Charged With A DUI

 Any evidence obtained following the violation of a defendant's right to counsel must be suppressed, and often times a dismissal of the charges is the remedy when the State interferes with a defendant's inability to consult with counsel.

-Law Enforcement Make Mistakes Too.
+Police Officers Make Mistakes Too.

 There are many legal steps and technical requirements for a DUI investigation to be properly conducted.
 If you or someone you know is charged with a DUI it is always advisable to consult with a criminal attorney who can review the case to spot any possible issues or defenses.
 Don't make one of these common DUI mistakes if you can avoid it, but if you do don't hesitate to call a lawyer right away.